thinkingjet/SpeakSync/technical_breakdown.md

 **Cons**:
 - Higher latency due to audio streaming to server
-- Increased server costs
 - Privacy concerns with sending all audio to servers
-- Required constant internet connection

-**Decision**: Hybrid approach implemented instead, using client-side processing when possible and server-side as a fallback.
+**Decision**: Hybrid approach implemented instead, using client-side processing when possible and server-side as a fallback(still Deepgram).

 ### Native Mobile Apps vs. Web App